SingularityIndonesia/Waterfall/README.md

 ## What is it?

 Waterfall Layout Compose is a [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) library that provides a `Waterfall` composable function for creating staggered grid layouts (also known as waterfall layouts or Pinterest-style layouts) in Compose applications.
-This layout automatically detect content height and arranges items in columns.
+Very simple to use; This layout automatically detect content height and arranges items in columns.

 The library supports multiple platforms including Android, iOS, and JVM, making it perfect for cross-platform applications built with Compose Multiplatform.